yarko/scrapedoc/source/tutorials/pycon.rst

 I leave it to you to develop a script to count and report on volunteer needs, based on *sessions.yaml*.
 Mine was under 12 lines of python.
-Whateve you use for postprocessing, you can also run it from your *sessions.scrape* by adding something like this to the bottom of your script::
+Whatever you use for postprocessing, you can also run it from your *sessions.scrape* by adding something like this to the bottom of your script::

   # after saving your yaml / json / csv file: